BIGJRA/BIGJRA.github.io/rejuv.md

 |*Reverse Candy*|$50        |
 |*Soda Pop*     |$300       |

-If you talk to the vendor on the top right, he’ll attempt to sell you Poke Ball’s at $400 each.
-While this may seem like a rip-off, once you buy four, he’ll give you a **Voltorb!**
+If you talk to the vendor on the top right, he'll attempt to sell you Poke Ball's at $400 each.
+While this may seem like a rip-off, once you buy four, he'll give you a **Voltorb!**

 If you enter the Shopping Emporium above the market vendors, there are a few shops open for business.